Ex-post Stability under Two-Sided Matching: Complexity and Characterization: Ex-post stability: Complexity under the presence of ties

-\section{Ex post stability: Complexity under the Presence of Ties}
+\section{Ex-post stability: Complexity under the presence of ties}

 Next, we move to the general setting in which there may be ties in the preferences or priorities.
 Our first observation is as follows.
 Suppose that $C$ denotes the set of all stable matchings of a given instance with weak preferences.
 The convex hull of all points in $C$ is a subset of the polytope defined by the inequalities \eqref{LE1}-\eqref{LE4W}.
-Next, we prove that checking whether a random matching $p$ is ex-post stable is NP-complete.